nicolastoulemont/mono-template/packages/api/README.md

 ### Config

-In dev, the api uses ts-node and ts-node-dev in the transpile-only mode (cf tsconfig.json)
+In dev, the api uses ts-node and ts-node-dev in the transpile-only mode (cf api tsconfig.json)

 ## Build